isomerpages/moe-canossacatholic/_departments/English.md

  *   Emphasise differentiation of instruction to meet the special needs, abilities and interests of our students

 <br>
-<b><font size=5 color="#eeac0d">The foundation of EL learning will be strengthened through:</font></b>
+<b><font size="5" color="#eeac0d">The foundation of EL learning will be strengthened through:</font></b>
 <br><br>

-*   A greater focus on oral communication – listening & speaking
+*   A greater focus on oral communication – listening &amp; speaking
 *   Enjoyment in the learning of English through fun-filled activities
-*   The explicit teaching of grammar in context (focus on word, phrase & sentence level grammar)
+*   The explicit teaching of grammar in context (focus on word, phrase &amp; sentence level grammar)
- *   Phonemic awareness, phonics & early literacy skills – lay foundation for acquiring reading fluency, comprehension & viewing skills and strategies progressively
+ *   Phonemic awareness, phonics &amp; early literacy skills – lay foundation for acquiring reading fluency, comprehension &amp; viewing skills and strategies progressively
- *   Word study skills and extensive reading & viewing – building & use of vocabulary progressively
+ *   Word study skills and extensive reading &amp; viewing – building &amp; use of vocabulary progressively
- *   Development of writing skills & learner strategies
+ *   Development of writing skills &amp; learner strategies
- *   Extensive opportunities for engagement in sustained, authentic & creative writing
+ *   Extensive opportunities for engagement in sustained, authentic &amp; creative writing

 <br>

-<b><font size=5 color="#eeac0d">Reading Intervention:</font></b>
+<b><font size="5" color="#eeac0d">Reading Intervention:</font></b>
 <br>
 The Reading Intervention Programmes include the following: